 So if you have to choose, prefer a candidate with fewer professional qualifications to an individual with many graduations, but that does not relate well with others.

 After all, changing a difficult personality is more laborious than encouraging someone to qualify better.
-In addition, a worker who owns this attribute will contribute to a pleasant climate within the organization and stimulate the productivity of the entire team.
+Also, a worker who owns this attribute will contribute to a pleasant climate within the organization and stimulate the productivity of the entire team.

 Even with all the modernity deployed in companies, the old indication is still very advantageous.
 But why is this important?
 Well, your collaborators already know the company’s internal culture, so they can indicate people who fit it.